How Retailers Can Capitalize on Amazon Prime Day

 Since its debut in 2015, Amazon Prime Day has become one of the biggest e-commerce events of the year.
 On Prime Day, Amazon slashes the price of thousands of its products, exclusively for Prime members.
 Prime Day 2018 was the biggest yet, creating a ripple effect across various retailers that resulted in an online shopping environment comparable to Cyber Monday—Amazon’s peers and competitors saw increased shopping rates of over 100%.

 Prime Day 2019 is expected to be even bigger.
-An estimated 82% of U.S. households now have a Prime membership—that’s a 139% increase in members since Amazon’s inaugural Prime Day 2015.
-As the ecommerce event continues to snowball, we offer some tips for retailers to capitalize on the ensuing ripple effect this year.
+An estimated 82% of U.S. households now have a Prime membership—that’s a 139% increase in members since Amazon’s inaugural Prime Day in 2015.
+As customers continue to embrace the convenience of e-commerce and the popularity of Prime Day continues to snowball, we offer some tips for retailers to capitalize on the ensuing ripple effect of the event this year.

 Emphasize that everyone is a customer